danielrcollins1/Arena/README.md

 simple magic items, spells for wizards, OED feats, and suggested personalities keyed off alignment.
 (Depends on Apache PDF Box library, make sure that's on your classpath; current version at https://pdfbox.apache.org/.)

-ATHENA -- A master program that can initiate any of the applications above.
-Used as the main application in the combined JAR distribution.

 -----------------------------------------------------------------